Asbadsito/SaaS-Revenue-Analytics/README.md

 # End-to-End SaaS Revenue & Churn Analytics Pipeline

 ## Project Overview
-An end-to-end business intelligence pipeline that extracts raw SaaS transactional data (Populated and generated), migrates it into a structured relational database, and delivers an executive-ready strategic analytics dashboard.
+An end-to-end business intelligence pipeline that extracts raw SaaS transactional data (Populated and generated), migrates it into a structured relational database, and delivers an executive-ready strategic analytics dashboard with some marketing and BI decisions or recommendations according to the data.

 ## Tech Stack
 * **Database Engine:** PostgreSQL (Schema Design, Aggregations, Conditional Joins)